 No more traveling to Ohio for those consumer-grade fireworks.

-Here’s a breakdown of what you need to know about the law, as well as safety precautions to take with fireworks around your family this Independence Day.
+Here’s a breakdown of what you need to know about the law, as well as safety precautions to take with fireworks around your family this Independence Day and in the days surrounding the holiday.

 About the new fireworks law